Noahscratch493/Noahscratch493/README.md

 # 👋 Hi, I'm Noahscratch493!

 Welcome to my GitHub profile!
-I'm passionate about creative coding, especially in Scratch, and I'm on a journey to learn Python and web technologies.
-I love making fun projects, sharing them, and connecting with other coders!
+I'm always doing creative coding, especially in Scratch, and I'm on a journey to learn Python and web technologies.
+I love making fun projects and sharing them!
 ---

 ## ✨ About Me